Wealth tax: In practice

+Many critics of wealth taxes claim that wealth taxes can have a negative economic effect, such as declines in GDP growth or job losses, though Saez and Zucman (2019) recommend wealth taxes.
+A portion of their analysis is discussed with Historical examples below.

 There are jurisdictions of sovereign nation states that require declaration of the taxpayer's balance sheet (assets and liabilities), and from that ask for a tax on net worth (assets minus liabilities), as a percentage of the net worth, or a percentage of the net worth exceeding a certain level.
-Wealth taxes can be limited to natural persons or they can be extended to also cover legal persons such as corporations.
+Wealth taxes can be limited to natural persons or extended to cover legal persons, such as corporations.
 In 1990, about a dozen European countries had a wealth tax, but by 2019, all but three had eliminated the tax because of the difficulties and costs associated with both design and enforcement.
 Belgium, Norway, Spain, and Switzerland are the countries that raised revenue from net wealth taxes on individuals in 2019 with net wealth taxes accounting for 1.1% of overall tax revenues in Norway, 0.55% in Spain, and 3.6% in Switzerland for 2017.

 According to an OECD study on wealth taxes, it is "difficult to firmly argue that wealth taxes would have negative effects on entrepreneurship.
 The magnitude of the effects of wealth taxes on entrepreneurship is also unclear".
 A 2022 study found that wealth taxes are most likely to be implemented in the aftermath of major economic recessions.
 In November 2024, G20 leaders agreed to "engage cooperatively to ensure that ultra-high-net-worth individuals are effectively taxed."